GabrielDCelery/personal-notes/02_area/cs-fundamentals/03-concurrency-and-the-os.md

 This is why processes are isolated — they literally cannot address each other's memory.
 The hardware enforces it.

+The page table belongs to the **process**, not to individual threads.
+The kernel creates one page table per process and stores it in kernel memory (inaccessible from user mode).
+When the OS switches to a process, it writes that process's page table address into the CR3 register.
+Your process can't see or modify its own page table — that's why memory isolation works.

 Threads **within the same process** don't get this isolation because they share the same page table.
 If Thread 1 and Thread 2 both belong to Process A, then Thread 1 writing to `0x1000` and Thread 2 reading from `0x1000` are accessing the **same physical memory**.
 This is both the power and the danger of threads — they can share data easily, but one thread can corrupt another's data.
 Threads in different processes can't see each other's memory at all, just like the processes themselves.

 ## Context Switches — What Actually Happens